-- Any Title IV credit balance will be allocated first to repay any grant overpayment owed by the student because of the current withdrawal.
+1. Any Title IV credit balance will be allocated first to repay any grant overpayment owed by the student because of the current withdrawal.
 The institution will return such funds to the Title IV grant account within 14 days of the date that the institution performs the R2T4 calculation.
-Although not included in an R2T4 calculation, any Title IV credit balance from a prior period that remains on a student's account when the student withdraws is included as Title IV funds when school determine the final amount of any Title IV credit balance when a student withdraws. - 2.
-Within 14 days of the date that the institution performs the R2T4 calculation, an institution will pay any remaining Title IV credit balance to pay authorized charges at the institution (including previously paid charges that now are unpaid due to a return of Title IV funds by the institution) or to the student (or parent for a Direct PLUS Loan).
-If the institution cannot locate the student (or parent) to whom a Title IV credit balance to to the Title IV programs.
+Although not included in an R2T4 calculation, any Title IV credit balance from a prior period that remains on a student's account when the student withdraws is included as Title IV funds when school determines the final amount of any Title IV credit balance when a student withdraws.

+2. Within 14 days of the date that the institution performs the R2T4 calculation, an institution will pay any remaining Title IV credit balance to pay authorized charges at the institution (including previously paid charges that now are unpaid due to a return of Title IV funds by the institution) or to the student (or parent for a Direct PLUS Loan).
+If the institution cannot locate the student (or parent) to whom a Title IV credit balance must be paid, it will return the credit balance to the Title IV programs.